Playing Music Licences

 Live music only

-On its own, the PRS for Music Church Licence allows you to host live music performances outside of worship services as well as up to six concerts/recitals a year.
+On its own, the PRS for Music Church Licence allows you to host up to six live music performances (e.g. concerts/recitals) outside of worship services a year.
+It also covers the playing of live music on your premises at other times.
 Separate church halls are also covered provided the predominant use of music is for church-led activities.

 Live and recorded music